Gyros: History

+The Halifax donair in Canada which was based on the Greek gyros was invented in the 1970s by Peter Gamoulakos.
+Originally from Greece, he started selling Greek gyros (a pita stuffed with grilled lamb and tzatziki) from his restaurant located off the Bedford Highway.

 Preparation

 In Greece, gyros is normally made with pork, though other meats are used in other countries.
 Chicken is common, and lamb or beef may be found more rarely.
 Typical American mass-produced gyros are made with finely ground beef mixed with lamb.

 For hand-made gyros, meat is cut into approximately round, thin, flat slices, which are then stacked on a spit and seasoned.
 Fat trimmings are usually interspersed.
 Spices may include cumin, oregano, thyme, rosemary, and others.
 The pieces of meat, in the shape of an inverted cone, are placed on a tall vertical rotisserie, which turns slowly in front of a source of heat or broiler.
 As the cone cooks, lower parts are basted with the juices running off the upper parts.
 The outside of the meat is sliced vertically in thin, crisp shavings when done.

 The rate of roasting can be adjusted by varying the intensity of the heat, the distance between the heat and the meat, and the speed of spit rotation, thus allowing the cook to adjust for varying rates of consumption.

-In Greece, it is customarily served in an oiled, lightly grilled piece of pita, rolled up with sliced tomatoes, chopped onions, lettuce, and fried potatoes, sometimes topped with tzatziki, or, sometimes in northern Greece, ketchup or mustard.
+In Greece, it is customarily served in an oiled, lightly grilled piece of pita, rolled up with sliced tomatoes, chopped onions, and fried potatoes, sometimes topped with tzatziki, or, sometimes in northern Greece, ketchup or mustard.